open-chaos/experiment-catalog/README.md

 # Welcome to the Open Chaos Experiment Catalog!

-This catalog is source for the free and public catalog of chaos engineering experiments.
+This is a free, public and community-contributed catalog of chaos engineering experiments.

 ## Catalog Layout and Experiment Format